dropbox/AffectedModuleDetector/README.md

- Optionally modules can specify a configuration block for his variant tests to run
+ Modules can specify a configuration block to specify which variant tests to run
  ```
  affectedTestConfiguration{
     variantToTest = "debug" //default is debug
 }
 ```
- - `variantToTest`: which variant to use for newly registered task

  The plugin will create a few top level tasks that will assemble or run tests for only affected modules:
  * gradlew runAffectedUnitTests - runs jvm tests